vldmrmrv/ES-studies-sample/README.md

 ![Monthly](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/000_seasonality_all/monthly_season.png)

-* Quarterly %change - distribution of percentage changes of price from 1983 to 2019.
-Four charts for different dacade (1980-89, 1990-99, 2000-09 and 2010-19), each QTR with different color (1 first qtr, 4 second qrt, 7 third qtr, 10 fourth qrt).
+* Quarterly %change - distributions of percentage changes from 1983 to 2019.
+Four charts for different dacades (1980-89, 1990-99, 2000-09 and 2010-19), each QTR with different color (1 first qtr, 4 second qrt, 7 third qtr, 10 fourth qrt).
 There are less outliers and data is more squeed in last decades most likely thanks to introduction of circuit brakers after the 1987 crash.

 ![QTR_v0](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/020_QTR_pCh_dis.png)